 See the review on Coleus Forskohlii for more information.

 Look, I'm sure she's a nice person and a great personal trainer —and I am all for capitalism – but where is all the raspberry ketone research?
 As far as I see, it's just some mouse studies.

 How Much Raspberry Ketones Do You Need?

 If raspberry ketones help people lose weight, how much works?
 Nobody knows because there are no human studies of raspberry ketones and weight loss.
 If we believe the mouse studies (which I don't), it appears that a concentration of 1% of total calorie intake might help weight loss.
-If that is correct, then the amount of raspberry ketones needed would be different for different calorie intakes.
+If that is correct, then the number of raspberry ketones needed would be different for different calorie intakes.

 For example, a person who consumes 1800 calories per day would need less than a person who eats 2000 calories per day.

 When asked “how much works” on the Dr. Oz Show, Lisa Lynn said to take 100 mg at breakfast— and if that didn't help, to go to 200 mg.
 Where did she get these numbers from?
 She doesn't tell us.

 I guessing that this might be the human dose, extrapolated from what researchers gave the lab mice?
 But, I see no good proof that 100-200 mg of raspberry ketones per day helps people lose weight.
 It might—but I just don't know.

 In this toxicology report on raspberry ketones, the authors mention a dosage of 100-1400 mg per day is often mentioned on the internet.
 That is a pretty big range, which again, says to me, nobody has any idea.